-The strength behind a streamlined development process relies heavily on the organizational skills of all members of a Scrum team.
-The Product Owner is responsible for defining and maintaining the vision of the product, the backlog (and prioritization thereof), and making sure the product continues to improve and meet the user’s goals.
-It’s the Scrum master’s task to coach the development team during a sprint, and help them to overcome obstacles and bottlenecks, while at the same time supporting the product owner and facilitating Scrum meetings.
+The strength behind a streamlined development process relies heavily on the organizational skills of all Scrum team members.
+The Product Owner is responsible for defining and maintaining the product vision, the backlog (and prioritization thereof), and ensuring the product continues to improve and meet the user’s goals.
+It’s the Scrum master’s task to coach the development team during a sprint and help them to overcome obstacles and bottlenecks while at the same time supporting the product owner and facilitating Scrum meetings.

 2. Time Management